apache/maven-build-cache-extension/src/test/projects/REFERENCE-TEST-PROJECTS-USAGE.md

 documented prerequisites).
 Tests never rely on a pre-populated local repository beyond what Maven downloads in a normal build.

+**Use parent version properties for plugin versions.** In ITs use the version properties for plugins defined in parent to keep them updated in ITs without additional work.
+If there is no version property defined for a certain plugin, then define one in the parent of this extension.
+**DO NOT USE FIXED VERSIONS IN ITs**.

 ---

 ## Directory Layout Conventions